 - Gastrointestinal findings - abdominal pain, constipation, gastritis/GERD

 Individuals may also experience urinary frequency (polyuria) and excessive thirst (polydipsia).
 Severely elevated calcium levels can result in cardiac arrhythmias and even lead to death.

 Hyperparathyroidism is most commonly diagnosed in asymptomatic individuals who are incidentally found to have elevated calcium on routine laboratory tests.
-The work up of hypercalcemia includes checking a parathyroid hormone (PTH) level.
-Patients with hyperparathyroidism will either have an elevated PTH level or a normal level in the setting of elevated calcium levels.
-Occasionally, hyperparathyroidism is diagnosis in individuals presenting with kidney stones (nephrolithiasis)
+The workup of hypercalcemia includes checking a parathyroid hormone (PTH) level.
+Patients with hyperparathyroidism will either have an elevated PTH level or an average level in the setting of high calcium levels.
+Occasionally, hyperparathyroidism is a diagnosis in individuals presenting with kidney stones (nephrolithiasis)

 Your doctor will usually order additional tests such as urinary calcium excretion, 25-hydroxyvitamin D. If the diagnosis has been confirmed and surgery is being planned, your doctor will typically order a localization imaging study such as ultrasound, nuclear studies (technetium-99m sestamibi), computed tomography (CT), or magnetic resonance imaging (MRI).

 Hyperparathyroidism Medication and Treatment